rsusano/shopify-bundle-offers-widget/README.md

 > **📷 Screenshot Placeholder**: Add a screenshot of the enhanced button with price and guarantee text

 ![Enhanced Button Preview](https://github.com/rsusano/shopify-bundle-offers-widget/blob/5616d3ae90d65737416c245b36f168cc91755a8e/Add-to-cart-enhanced%20(1).png)
-*Capture this: Close-up of the add-to-cart button showing sale price, crossed-out compare price, and guarantee text*

 ---